 Thorough research into what makes the company unique will show your genuine interest in the opportunity and may set you apart.
 You can leverage industry sites builderonline.com and probuilder.com in addition to human resource websites Glassdoor and LinkedIn to find relevant information about the company with whom you are interviewing.

-After your research is complete, you should create and rehearse excellent questions to engage your interviewer and show your interest.
+After completing your research, you should create and rehearse excellent questions to engage your interviewer and show interest.
 The best questions speak to the company’s unique characteristics, help build rapport between you and the interviewer, and help further the dialogue.

 5. Not Dressing Appropriately